Amcariza Foundation

 Read More

-It is run by a cohort of passionate volunteers.
+Our charity has been and will always be run by a cohort of passionate volunteers.
 Across the world.
 We only fund the poorest beneficiaries or the disadvantaged jobless.
 Nobody else.
+And our mission is to fight poverty caused by conflict, crisis, natural disasters.
+And to help good souls get back up on their feet.

 Amcariza Foundation, was first registered and recognised as a charity by HMRC (UK Her Majesty’s Revenue & Customs) in 24 January 2014 .
 Since then, we have been seeking to raise an excess of £5000 in order to get a registered UK charity license from the Charities Commission in the UK.
 Without this amount, no charity can get registered ( for evidence see here).